-Arnold L. Randall General Superintendent To the residents of Cook County:
+To the residents of Cook County:

 I am pleased to present the Forest Preserves of Cook County's Annual Business Diversity Report.
-Since taking office over eleven years ago, I made it a top priority of my administration to foster a greater inclusion of minority- and women-owned businesses.
-We established a Minority and Women Business Enterprise (MWBE) program, supported and approved by the Forest Preserves of Cook County Board of Commissioners in September 2012.
-For the nineth time in the District's history, we are reporting contractual commitments and actual payments to minority- and women-owned businesses.
+It is a top priority of the Forest Preserves to foster inclusion of minority- and women-owned businesses.
+The District has established a Minority and Women Business Enterprise (MWBE) program, supported and approved by the Forest Preserves of Cook County Board of Commissioners in September 2012.
+For the eleventh time in the District's history, we are reporting contractual commitments and actual payments to minority- and women-owned businesses.
 This report is a testament to our goal of being more transparent and our commitment to the long-term success of minority and women-owned businesses.
 It also allows residents and businesses to see the goals we have set for ourselves by reporting on contract dollars awarded and paid to MWBE businesses.

-From inception of the ordinance, we've continuously made significant improvements to our MWBE program.
+From the inception of the ordinance, we've made significant improvements to our MWBE program.
 To implement this important initiative, we revised the District's procurement code, which gave us the ability to create the MWBE program.
-By adding reinforcement measures to the code, we have more tools to support MWBE firms and promote greater inclusion of them in a pro-active and transparent manner.
+By adding reinforcement measures to the code, we have more tools to support MWBE firms and promote greater inclusion of them in a proactive and transparent manner.